prisonerjohn/seeing-machines/content/en/docs/class-6/pointers/index.md

 * A pointer is destroyed using [`std::shared_ptr<T>.reset()`](http://www.cplusplus.com/reference/memory/shared_ptr/reset/) or by simply setting it to `nullptr`.
 * Every time a new pointer to the same object is added, the reference count increases.
 * Every time a pointer to that object is removed, the reference count decreases.
-* When the reference count hits 0, the object is destroyed.
+* When the reference count hits 0, the object is destroyed automatically.

 ```cpp
 // ofApp.h